raikilon/dev-notes/terraform/terraform-notes.md

 Configure providers with the minimum necessary permissions.
 Avoid hardcoding credentials; use environment variables, provider-specific methods (e.g., instance profiles, workload identity), or tools like Vault.

 ### Drift Detection
 Regularly run `terraform plan` (or `terraform plan -refresh-only`) to detect changes made outside Terraform.
 HCP Terraform offers automated drift detection.
-Address drift promptly.

 ### Manual vs. Auto Approve
 Use manual approval (`terraform apply plan.out`) during development/review.
 Automate approvals (`terraform apply -auto-approve`) in CI/CD pipelines *after* thorough review and testing stages.

 ## Managing Multiple Environments

-*   The need to manage different environments (dev, staging, production) with similar configurations.
+The need to manage different environments (dev, staging, production) with similar configurations.

-*   **Two main approaches:**
+**Two main approaches:**
 *   **Terraform Workspaces:**
     *   Use named sections within a single remote backend to manage different environments.
     *   Managed with the `terraform workspace` command.
     *   Can reference the current workspace using `terraform.workspace` in configurations (e.g., for naming resources).
     *   Pros: Easy to get started, minimises code duplication.
     *   Cons: Easy to forget the current workspace and apply changes to the wrong environment, state files are all in the same remote backend (potential permission issues), less explicit about what is deployed in each environment just by looking at the code.
 *   **Directory Structure:**
     *   Create separate subdirectories for each environment (e.g., `dev`, `staging`, `production`).
     *   Each directory contains its own Terraform configuration (potentially consuming shared modules).
     *   Pros: Isolated backends (different S3 buckets, DynamoDB tables) for each environment, reduces potential for human error (less chance of applying to the wrong environment), fully represents the deployed state in the codebase.
     *   Cons: More code duplication compared to workspaces, requires navigating between directories to apply changes.

-*   As infrastructure grows, consider breaking down configurations into logical component groups (e.g., compute, networking) rather than one massive config.
+As infrastructure grows, consider breaking down configurations into logical component groups (e.g., compute, networking) rather than one massive config.
 *   **Terraform Remote State:** Allows referencing the state (outputs) of a completely separate Terraform configuration.
 Useful for decoupling infrastructure components while still being able to share information (e.g., referencing the IP addresses of compute instances from a networking configuration).
 *   **Meta-tooling (TerraGrant):** Tools like TerraGrant can help manage complexity with the directory structure approach, reduce code repetition, and simplify operations across multiple environments and accounts.

 ## Module Sources (local, Registry, git) & Version Pinning
-*   **Module Sources:**
+**Module Sources:**
 *   Local paths (relative paths to directories on the local filesystem).
 *   Terraform Registry (public and private registries).
 Source format: `<namespace>/<name>/<provider>`.
 Version pinning is important.
 *   Git repositories (HTTPS or SSH URLs to GitHub or other Git hosts).
 Specific syntax for GitHub.
 Version pinning via tags/commits.
 *   S3 buckets (less common).

-*   **Referencing Modules:** Use the `module` block with a `source` argument specifying the location.
+**Referencing Modules:** Use the `module` block with a `source` argument specifying the location.

-*   **Module Inputs:** Input variables defined in the module can be passed in the `module` block.
+**Module Inputs:** Input variables defined in the module can be passed in the `module` block.
 This allows for customising module behaviour.

-*   **Meta-Arguments in Modules:** `count`, `for_each`, `providers`, and `depends_on` can also be used within `module` blocks.
+**Meta-Arguments in Modules:** `count`, `for_each`, `providers`, and `depends_on` can also be used within `module` blocks.

-*   **Terraform Registry:** Contains both providers and modules.
+**Terraform Registry:** Contains both providers and modules.
 Many modules available for various providers and use cases (e.g., a security group module).

 ## Private Module Registry / No-Code Provisioning
-* HCP Terraform/Enterprise offers a private registry for modules and providers.
+HCP Terraform/Enterprise offers a private registry for modules and providers.
 Connect a VCS repo with `terraform-<PROVIDER>-<NAME>` naming, tag releases (`x.y.z`) to publish versions, and consume via `<HOSTNAME>/<ORG>/<NAME>/<PROVIDER>`.

-* No-code provisioning lets operators deploy registry modules from the UI by exposing module inputs as form fields without writing configuration.
+No-code provisioning lets operators deploy registry modules from the UI by exposing module inputs as form fields without writing configuration.

 # Environments & Workspaces